 The 5th BTBA Senior National Championships will be held at Nottingham Bowl, Belward Street, NG1 1JZ on the following dates:

-Saturday 2nd, Sunday 3rd and Saturday 9th May.
+Saturday 2nd, Sunday 3rd May, with an additional day of Saturday 9th May

 Click HERE to go straight to the entry form.